yamin-shihab/study-notes/grade-7/science.md

     + Conduction is the transfer of heat energy through the direct contact of particles.
 Heat travels from particle to particle through the substance.
         + A conductor is a material that allows for easy heat transfer. (metals)
         + An insulator is a material that slows heat transfer since spaces between the particles are larger. (wood, plastic, cork)
-    + Convection is heat transferred by the motion of particles in fluids. (gasses and liquids)
+    + Convection is heat transferred by the motion of particles in fluids. (gases and liquids)
     + When heat is added to particles, particles move faster (increased kinetic energy), particles move further apart, density decreases (fewer molecules in a space), less dense particles rise up, and dense particles move down closer to the heat. (convection)
     + Radiation is the transfer of energy through invisible waves (infrared waves).
 When infrared waves meet an object, it increases the kinetic energy of the particles.
         + The Sun is our greatest source of radiant energy.